23 Bo1 剝

 and relax, i.e. the safest and most comfortable place.

 The 1st line

-The villain starts to overpower the gentleman; it is ominous if the feminine keeps advancing along the timeline (of hexagram Qian) in an overwhelming manner.
+The villain starts to overpower the gentleman; it is ominous if the feminine keeps advancing along the timeline (of hexagram Qian2) in an overwhelming manner.
 One should heed the menace and remain alert; a business as usual attitude is ominous.

-Position 1 is at the bottom position of trigram Kun, the bed.
+Position 1 is at the bottom position of trigram Kun1, the bed.
 Therefore line 1 is taken for the leg of the bed.
-Hexagram Qian will evolve into Bo.
+Hexagram Qian2 will evolve into Bo.
 Position 1 is where the feminine starts to peel off the masculine; masculine line 1 vanishes and becomes feminine.
 Hereafter the masculine lines will be overpowered, one after another.
 Originally line 1 was masculine and stayed in its right place.
 Now it is replaced and changes to feminine.
 The masculine must not remain settled as it once was, otherwise it will become ominous.